Health Care

 .

-health care: A reality check on cross-country comparisons” by H.E.
+cross-country comparisons” by H.E.
 Frech, Stephen T. Parente, and John Hoff

 dated July 11, 2012, published by American Enterprise Institute at http://www.aei.org/outlook/health/global-health/us-health-care-a-reality-check-on-cross-country-comparisons/